Menu

 This is the first step in getting yourself unstuck.
 If you keep ignoring how you feel and carrying on regardless, you’ll never move forward.

-Admit that there’s something wrong and allow yourself to realize that you need to do something about it.
+Admit that you have hit a roadblock in your current job role and allow yourself to realize that you need to do something about it.
 It’s not easy but let yourself sit with the feelings that come up and acknowledge that you need to take action.
 Try journaling to get your thoughts down and get clear on what the problem is.

 Without this step, it’s difficult to look at how you can make progress in your career.